arakelyannara/JointSavings_SmartContract/README.md

 [SmartContract in action](ExecutionResults/Recording.mov)

+Or go to the "ExecutionResults" folder and watch the "Recording.mov"

 When the transaction is successful the hash will be created:

 There are some transaction made with this Smart contract the resulting pictures of which you can find in Execution result folder.